Mark Meadows: U.S. House of Representatives

 In Congress, Meadows had an ultraconservative voting record.
 He signed the Contract from America, a set of ten policies assembled by the Tea Party movement.
-Meadows was a founding member of the Freedom Caucus.
+Meadows was, with Jim Jordan, a founding member of the Freedom Caucus.

 Meadows voted against disaster relief spending for October 2012's Hurricane Sandy, which struck the Northeastern United States and caused severe damage.
 He was one of several Republicans who claimed the funding bill contained pork-barrel spending that had nothing to do with hurricane relief, a claim the bill's supporters denied.
 Meadows's opposition to Sandy relief was recalled in 2017 news accounts after he and many Republicans who had opposed it voted in favor of disaster aid following Hurricane Harvey, which caused massive damage in Louisiana and Texas that August.
 Critics alleged that Republicans were hypocritically opposing spending in states with Democratic majorities while supporting it in Republican states.
 Republicans, including Meadows, claimed the situations were different because the Harvey spending bill contained no "pork".
 A Congressional Research Service review determined that the Sandy spending bill's funds were almost all devoted to recovery from Sandy.

 Meadows served as chair of the Subcommittee on Government Operations up until June 20, 2015, when fellow Republican congressman Jason Chaffetz removed him from the position.
 A member of the House Republican leadership, Chaffetz removed Meadows due to Meadows's vote against a procedural motion the Republican leadership presented.
 Meadows was one of 34 Republicans who voted against the motion, which allowed for consideration of President Barack Obama's request for fast-track authority on trade agreements.
 Speaker John Boehner supported the measure, but many Republicans felt it gave too much power to Democrats and Obama specifically.
 Chaffetz's action was seen as controversial, with many prominent Republican politicians, including Texas senator Ted Cruz, speaking out against the punishment.

-Meadows served as ranking member of the House Oversight Committee, until he assumed the office of White House Chief of Staff.
+Meadows served as ranking member of the House Oversight Committee for 18 days, until he assumed the office of White House Chief of Staff.

 Meadows was a member of these committees: